b3-exmo/b3-exmo.github.io/docs/Culture/Name Mormon.md

 &nbsp;

-Here's a [side-by-side video comparison](https://www.youtube.com/watch?v=2lKQrYUE3yc) of Hinckley vs Nelson's arguments on the matter.
+For kicks, here's a [side-by-side video comparison](https://www.youtube.com/watch?v=2lKQrYUE3yc) of Hinckley vs Nelson's arguments on the matter.

 &nbsp;